wp-plugins/ultimate-auction/README.txt

 Ultimate Wordpress Auction plugin is the most popular and best-supported WordPress Auction plugin available.
 Start selling your stuff in a quick and easy way by setting up a professional auction website in ebay style.

+The **Ultimate Wordpress Auction plugin** allows easy and quick way to set up a professional auction website in ebay style.

 Simple and flexible, Ultimate Wordpress Auction plugin works with any WordPress theme.
 Lots of features, very configurable.
 Easy to setup.
 Great support.